 Leave the Backup ZigiOps service down.

 You should maintain the above-described integration configuration in sync.
 The recommendation is to sync the files again anytime a change is made on the active ZigiOps server.
-The example scenario for using Network Storage covers the automatic synchronization of the integration configuration as well.
+The example scenario for using Network Storage also covers the automatic synchronization of the integration configuration.

 The below steps explain how to move the active ZigiOps between the Primary and the Backup servers.